thin-edge/tedge-mapper-generic-examples/flows/log-surge/README.md

 ### Improvements

-- Allow the pipeline to receive input from a command's standard output rather than over MQTT.
+- Allow the flow to receive input from a command's standard output rather than over MQTT.
 The command could then be executed periodically by the mapper, and the output.

 ## Using it